preemptive/dasho-samples/java/multidir/README.md

 ## Overview

-Demonstrates using PreEmptive Protection™ DashO™ for Android & Java with multiple class directories as inputs.
+Demonstrates using PreEmptive Protection™ DashO™ with multiple class directories as inputs.
 It will output multiple directories because of the `merge="false"` setting.

 ## Setup